Información de perfil

 Everyone who sails with us does their own watch, after we've taught them how to steer and how to keep a good look-out for other vessels.
 Those who wish to can also learn more about how the boat sails and how to manage her and balance her in different winds.
 We're also happy to teach people how to navigate with the GPS and/or with a sextant.

 The boat has just undergone an extensive refit, but, as has been explained, there are still a few things which need to be done to make life more comfortable.
-Some of the work requires knowledge which we can easily teach (eg. chipping rust and preparing metal for re-painting), but we would also be very pleased to hear from a carpenter with the skills needed to make a new table, and if somebody would like to make some new cushion covers, that would be nice.
+We would be very pleased to hear from a carpenter with the skills needed to make a new table, and if somebody would like to make some new cushion covers, that would be nice.

-We anticipate that there will be one more month of work to prepare the vessel before we can cast off.
+We anticipate that there will be three more weeks of work to prepare the vessel before we can cast off.

-Once the work has been completed, we plan to sail the boat down through the Chilean Channels - through Patagonia to Tierra del Fuego and Cape Horn - taking about three months for the adventure.
-This is a journey which we have made before.
-It is apt to be very cold and very wet and, simultaneously, utterly fantastic.
+Once the work has been completed, we plan to sail the boat down through the Chilean Channels - as described above - taking about three months for the adventure.
+This journey is apt to be very cold and very wet and, simultaneously, utterly fantastic.
 We have a nice little wood-burning stove, so we should be able to stay cosy.

 The flora of this region is also worthy of investigation.
 There are places where glacial deposition has created new land, and one can observe the process by which the plants have moved in.
 It's also astonishing to see how quickly the bright orange moss colonises rocks uncovered by the retreating glaciers.